 Environmental impact of a tire

 The bulk of a tire's environmental impact occurs during use and is the result of rolling resistance.
-Reducing rolling resistance is one of the main objectives of the Group's researchers.
+Reducing rolling resistance is one of the main objectives of the Group's researchers, since around 20% of fuel consumption can be attributed to the tires, and as much as 30% in the case of trucks.
 In recent years, steady improvements have led to significant gains, without compromising tire performances.

 To improve Group sites' environmental performance, we need to be able to measure it.
 This is why Michelin defined an environmental performance indicator in 2005.